michelleconville/hangman/README.md

 * random

-The *random* library was imported to access the built-in method of generating a random word selection from a difined list of words.
-The word selected is the secret words the user must gusess in the game.
+The *random* library was imported to access the built-in method of generating a random word selection from a defined list of words.
+The word selected is the secret words the user must guess in the game.

 *   os